Helping your child with anger outbursts

 • not wanting to go to school

 Or you might be seeing signs that your child is turning their anger on themselves.
-They might be withdrawn, denying themselves nice things, or even self-harming.
+They might be withdrawn, denying themselves nice things, or even engaging in risk taking behaviours such as self-harm.

 What does anger feel like?